ExpLife0011/Browser-1/README.md

 Browser is easy to use if you already have the libcurl library on your computer. <br>
 It's a header only library so you'll only have to include the headers in your project. <br>
 To get libcurl for your machine:  http://curl.haxx.se/download.html <br>
+You can check what dependencies and features you want with libcurl here: http://curl.haxx.se/docs/libs.html <br>

 Missing
 -------